plgonzalezrx8/Next-Gen-Rubber-Ducky-Ninja/README.md

 #### System Controls

 - **CAPSLOCK** – Toggles the CAPS LOCK state.
-The toolkit tracks caps state and adjusts STRING output accordingly.
+The toolkit automatically tracks caps state and converts subsequent STRING commands to uppercase when caps lock is enabled.
 - **NUMLOCK** – Toggles the NUM LOCK state.
 - **SCROLLLOCK** – Toggles the SCROLL LOCK state.
 - **PAUSE** – Simulates pressing the PAUSE key.